Social practice (art): Social practice in the university

 Universities often partner with producers, artists and theorists of socially engaged art.
 These relationships offer mutual benefits for both academic institutions and artists.
 Universities offer artists employment security, the support and validation often required for establishing grant-based and corporate partnerships, and access to a high interdisciplinary environment that not only accepts, but encourages, experimentation.
 Artists in turn provide knowledge, skills and research to support individuals and broader programs within the university.
 As producers and scholars, they generate both new theory and new practice for the field of socially engaged art.

 Exhibitions and conferences

 Exhibitions of social practice art often include multiple artists or art collectives, and rather than exhibiting art objects, the artist’s participatory role in their work as well as their collaboration with the public becomes the exhibition.
 Several conferences are held nationally and internationally to bring together artists and academics involved in the field.
 They have featured installation, performance art, film, dance, art talks, forums, and gallery exhibitions.

+As an example, the 2007 Social Practice exhibition, Corporate Art Expo '07 at The LAB in San Francisco, California, featured the following social practice art projects: Anti-Advertising Agency, Acclair, C5 Corporation, Davis & Davis Research, Meaning Maker, Death and Taxes, Inc., Old Glory Condom Co., PP Valise, SubRosa, Slop Art, TDirt, Tectonic Corporation, and We Are War.
+Curator Shane Montgomery wrote, "Over the last few years, a new group of artists have emerged that package themselves as corporate entities.
+They develop a company name, a branding scheme, and utilize the language of advertising and marketing.
+These individual artists and collectives create art objects, marketing materials, and performative event-based pieces that can exist in a gallery setting as well as in the public sphere.
+Much of this work centers around issues of capitalism and consumerism.
+By putting this work within the context of fictional products or alternative services, we are able to engage in a more enhanced conversation around topics ranging from globalization, immigration reform, and health care in a way that is whimsical and visually inspiring."

 Criticism

 Social practice has received criticism for being "exploitative of the marginalized communities from which it so often draws..."
-Social practice art can also serve as the public face of externally-led economic activities in undervalued urban communities, concealing extractive relationships behind a facade of art.
+Social practice art can also serve as the public face of externally led economic activities in undervalued urban communities, concealing extractive relationships behind a facade of art.